pgulley/loom/README.md

 - [X] Client-defined names and icons
 - [X] flexible configuration and deployment options
 - [X] choose a better wsgi solution for non-dev deployments: using eventlet
+- [X] Web Interface to load new stories

 MVP is done and deployed!